CamilCar/jb-wildlife-photos/README.md

 #### Remaining bugs
 - After a successful purchase where the user lands on thanks_for_order page, if the user then clicks backspace on their mouse they get back to the checkout page again with the same products.
 - If user tries to add more than 10 of the same print and size, it's supposed to trigger a message for the user that they can not add more than 10.
 This does not happen now.
+- If a user tries to sign up to the newsletter and types in a invalid input, such as '444.com', no feedback is reflected to user to assist.
+The newsletter was setup with my own design but with Mailchimps logic, so somewhere I lost logic from their mail service.

 ### Validator Testing
 - CSS
     - Direct input with (Jigsaw) validator found no errors, 2 warnings.
 - HTML
     - Code passes through the W3C validator with no errors, 3 warnings.
 - Accessibillity
     - In incognito mode I tested this page in devtools lighthouse
    ![Lighthouse result](media/lighthouse.jpg)